gbdev/gbdev.github.io/website/guides/sgb_border.md

 ## Enabling SGB features

-Before we can do anything else, we must first specify in the header that this game is an SGB game.
+Before we can do anything else, we must first specify in the header that this game is aware of SGB features.
-Otherwise, the SGB BIOS will ignore any packets we send, and we won't even be able to detect when we are running form a SGB.
+Otherwise, the SGB BIOS will ignore any packets we send, and we won't even be able to detect when the program is running on SGB.

 To enable SGB features: